wolfrubin/marcona-redis/README.md

 5. Try memory map for the cache interface to make it persistent (see how this would impact performance)

 Personal project to learn more about python, asyncio, the redis protocol, memory maps.

+# Thoughts

+Each command has a common set of stages read args (reader) do work write response (writer)

+Currently do work and write response are tied together into one function This should be split

+Will each redis COMMAND have it's own well defined response type or will they change based on the input?